AlexOcanoaia/AlexOcanoaia/README.md

 I am studying at National University of Science and Technology POLITEHNICA
 Bucharest.
-I'm currently in the second year of a Bachelor's Degree in Computer
+I'm currently in the third year of a Bachelor's Degree in Computer
 Science.